kubernetes-sigs/node-feature-discovery/docs/advanced/master-commandline-reference.md

 The `-extra-label-ns` flag specifies a comma-separated list of allowed feature label namespaces.
-By default, nfd-master only allows creating labels in the default `feature.node.kubernetes.io` label namespace and its sub-namespaces (e.g. `vendor.feature.node.kubernetes.io`).
+By default, nfd-master only allows creating labels in the default `feature.node.kubernetes.io` and `profile.node.kubernetes.io` label namespaces and their sub-namespaces (e.g. `vendor.feature.node.kubernetes.io` and `sub.ns.profile.node.kubernetes.io`).
 This option can be used to allow other vendor or application specific namespaces for custom labels from the local and custom feature sources.